kanzixiang666/Squirrel-Tracker-Project/README.md

 # Squirrel Tracker Project

 ## Introduction
-#### This is Columbia University IEOR4501 Final Project, our goal is to show the squirrels in NYC central park in map and let people to update the data.
+#### This is Columbia University IEOR4501 Final Project, our goal is to show the squirrels in NYC central park in map and let people to update the data!

 ![](https://www.pestremovalguide.com/wp-content/uploads/2015/08/squirrel_garden.jpg)